k-may/sketch-kit/README.md

 ## Usage

-I sent up sketch-kit as a global tool via node.
+I sent up test as a global tool via node.
 You can do this by the following :

 `npm link`